Prudential Securities: History

 In 1981, the company (then called Bache Halsey Stuart Shields) was acquired by Prudential Financial and renamed Prudential-Bache Securities.
 Prudential dropped the usage of the Bache name in 1991, renaming the division Prudential Securities.

 In 1989, the firm acquired branch offices, client accounts and related assets from Thomson McKinnon when a deal to purchase Thompson McKinnon fell through a top 20 brokerage and investment banking firm.

+In 1999, Prudential acquired Volpe Brown Whelan & Company.

 Investor fraud

 During the 1980s and 1990s, Prudential Securities Incorporated, was investigated by the Securities and Exchange Commission (SEC) for suspected fraud.
 During the investigation, it was found that PSI had defrauded investors of close to $8 billion, the largest fraud found by the SEC in US history to that point.
 The SEC charged that Prudential allowed rogue executives to cheat customers on a large scale and blithely ignored a 1986 SEC order to overhaul its internal enforcement of securities laws.
 In all, some 400,000 individual investors lost money on the deals.

 Prudential Financial eventually settled with investors for $330 million in 1993.
 Prudential said it would repay customers across the U.S. who lost money on the company's limited partnerships in the 1980s.
 In addition, the firm was required to pay another $41 million in fines.
 The settlement also resolved investigations of the firm by the National Association of Securities Dealers and 49 states, including California, where 52,000 investors lost money in Prudential limited partnerships.
 Further investigation was conducted by the SEC into the executives of the company to determine the extent of the fraud.